milanglacier/yarepl.nvim/README.md

 Python, and Bash.

-With multiple projects at hand, I require the ability to send text from different files to REPLs with the same type (such as multiple i python REPLs).
+With multiple projects at hand, I require the ability to send text from different files to REPLs with the same type (such as multiple ipython REPLs).

 In instances where I'm performing time-consuming tasks, but need to conduct further experimentation on the current file, I also require the capability to